fable-compiler/Fable/src/templates/simple/Content/README.md

 ### F# source files

 The template only contains two F# source files: the project (.fsproj) and a source file (.fs) in `src` folder.

+## Where to go from here

+Check more [Fable samples](https://github.com/fable-compiler/samples-browser), use another template like `Fable.Template.Elmish.React` or clone the [fable-suave-scaffold](https://github.com/fable-compiler/fable-suave-scaffold).